oracle-livelabs/apex/forms-to-apex-adb/6-item-form/6-item-form.md

 ## Introduction

-After following the guidelines in the previous labs on best practices to modernize Forms in APEX, let’s see how you can further enhance the applications created with APEX’s functionalities.

-In this lab, you will build on the business logic analysis performed on the “Customers’ form” in Lab 1.
-After migrating and enhancing the business logic, it’s time to modernize the application within APEX.
+In this lab, you will learn how to create a form for managing items, ensure proper validation of user inputs, implement dynamic actions to enhance user interaction, and create processes to automate backend tasks.
+By completing these tasks, you will gain hands-on experience in building a functional and user-friendly application interface using Oracle APEX.

 Estimated Time: 15 Minutes